gnuradio/gnuradio/docs/PYBIND11.md

 Upon compilation, docstrings are scraped from the module and stored in a dictionary (using `update_pydoc.py scrape`) and then the values are substituted in the template file (using `update_pydoc.py sub`)

+## Compile Time

+The binding files are broken up into separate compilation units per block compared with the previous implementation where an entire module or larger groups of blocks were compiled together.
+Because of this, it is possible depending on the build machine that compilation of GNU Radio will take longer using pybind11.
+The upside is that when a single block source code is modified, the python bindings for the entire module do not have to be re-compiled.
+This can significantly improve compile time when actively debugging or modifying a single block.